Sujit-O/pykg2vec/README.md

 # Pykg2vec: Python Library for KG Embedding Methods

-This library is an outcome of a bold and optimistic attempt to bring all the state-of-the-art knowledge graph embedding algorithms and the building blocks in realizing those algorithms into one single python library.
-We hope Pykg2vec is both useful and inspiring to the researchers and the practitioners who want to contribute to related fields.
+Pykg2vec is an Python library in active development for learning the representation of entities and relations in Knowledge Graphs.
+We attempted to bring all the state-of-the-art knowledge graph embedding algorithms and the necessary building blocks in the pipeline of running the task into a single library.
+We hope Pykg2vec is both practical and educational to users who hope to explore the related fields.

 Here are some well-written papers for reading in order to start with knowledge graph embedding methodologies.
  * [A Review of Relational Machine Learning for Knowledge Graphs](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7358050)
  * [Knowledge Graph Embedding: A Survey of Approaches and Applications](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8047276)

 ## The features of Pykg2vec
-* A well-structured pipeline for knowledge graph embedding algorithms (pre-processing, training, testing, statistics).
+* Performance gained by making a proper use of CPUs and GPUs.
-* Support efficient python multiprocessing implementation when running the training and evaluation processes.
+  * Will be adding C++ implementation to further optimize!
-  * Will be further adding C++ implementation.
+* A sheer amount of existing state-of-the-art knowledge graph embedding algorithms.
-* A sheer amount of implementation of existing state-of-the-art knowledge graph embedding algorithms.
+  * TransE, TransH, TransR, TransD, TransM, KG2E, RESCAL, DistMult, ComplEX, ConvE, ProjE, RotatE, SME, SLM, NTN, TuckER.
-* A set of tools to automatically tune the hyperparameters (bayesian optimizer) using [hyperopt](https://hyperopt.github.io/hyperopt/).
+* Tools that support automatic hyperparameter tuning (bayesian optimizer) using [hyperopt](https://hyperopt.github.io/hyperopt/).
-* A set of visualization and summerization tool
+* A suite of visualization and summerization tools
-  * visualization of the embedding by reducing the embedding on 2D space.
+  * t-SNE based embedding visualization.
-  * visualization of the KPIs (mean rank, hit ratio) during training stage in various format. (csvs, figures, latex table format)
+  * KPI summary visualization (mean rank, hit ratio) in various format. (csvs, figures, latex table)

 ## Repository Structure
 * **pyKG2Vec/config**: This folder consists of the configuration module.
 It provides the necessary configuration to parse the datasets, and also consists of the baseline hyperparameters for the knowledge graph embedding algorithms.